ESP32 Web Server Tutorial : Step-by-Step Guide to Create a Web Server

 WiFi.softAPConfig(local_ip, gateway, subnet);

-HTML and CSS Basic Commands
+Basic HTML and CSS Commands for ESP32 Webserver

 HTML has tags that place between <>.
 All HTML commands should be placed between these tags.
 You can use this link to test your codes online.